-The increasing popularity of single-page applications over the last few years has led to an influx of JavaScript frameworks, the most popular of which is React.
+The increasing popularity of single-page applications over the last few years has led to an influx of JavaScript frameworks, the most popular of which being React.
 This has coincided with the emergence of CSS frameworks designed to help developers build responsive web apps.

 In addition, if you’re a frontend developer, you’ve almost certainly used or at least heard about Bootstrap, Foundation, and Bulma.
 These are all responsive (mobile-first) CSS frameworks with robust features and built-in utilities.

-How to add Bootstrap to React
+In the following section, we’ll review how to add Bootstrap to React apps.

 The three most common ways to add Bootstrap to your React app are: